awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + Flashback Table, Flashback Query, Flashback Transaction Query
 + Import/export \(legacy and Data Pump\) and SQL\*Loader

-  For more information, see [Importing Data into Oracle on Amazon RDS](Oracle.Procedural.Importing.md)\.
+  For more information, see [Importing data into Oracle on Amazon RDS](Oracle.Procedural.Importing.md)\.
 + Java Virtual Machine \(JVM\)

-  For more information, see [Oracle Java Virtual Machine](oracle-options-java.md)\.
+  For more information, see [Oracle Java virtual machine](oracle-options-java.md)\.
 + Label Security \(version 12\.1 and later\)

   For more information, see [Oracle Label Security](Oracle.Options.OLS.md)\.